unbit/uwsgi-realtime/README.md

 ffmpeg -f avfoundation -i "0" -s 320x240 -r 30 -g 1 -b:v 1M http://address:port/stream.webm
 ```

 (the -g parameter is the 'group of pictures', setting it to 1 ensure the video will be suddenly playable, increasing it will reduce data size but could result in pretty high delay.
-Try to experiment with the best values)
+Try to experiment for the best value, but generally anything lower than 4 should be supported flawlessly)

 The "istream" offload engine will detect the chunked input and will parse it generating a redis message for each chunk.
 Those chunks are fully valid webm clusters/blocks so you can stream the "as-is" to the client (you  only need to prepend them with the generic webm header, see below).